Madhur Jaffrey's no fuss introduction to Indian cooking

 Michel Martin: What about here, as an Indian American?

 Same here.
 All the Indians here are equally divided.
 There is a strong element that is the anti-Muslim element that is very powerful amongst the Indians in America.
 But there's also the other element.
-People like me who always said can we get along, can we live together.
+People like me who always said can't we get along?
+Can't we live together?
 So there are these two sides and they co-exist.

 Michel Martin: It's been such a joy meeting you.
 Your book was so much part of my learning to be a young adult on my own and entertain in my own style.
 Do you have advice for someone who is making their way as you once did as a young woman in the world?